 Used Truck Prices (Wholesale)

-Retail used car prices are increasing
+Retail used car prices are flat in October

 How long does it take to sell a car in 2025?